-Bonuses are non-guaranteed benefits and are usually separated into annual reversionary bonuses and terminal bonuses.
-Reversionary bonus is an annual bonus that increases the guaranteed benefits of the policy.
+Bonuses are non-guaranteed benefits and some examples of bonuses are reversionary bonuses and terminal bonuses.
+Reversionary bonus is a bonus declared regularly (e.g. annually) and once declared, the bonus will be guaranteed and formed part of the guaranteed benefits of the policy.
 On the other hand, terminal bonus is only paid out upon the maturity of the policy or on a death claim.
 While bonuses are non-guaranteed, they are confirmed if they have been declared by the insurer.

 The amount of bonus declared annually depends upon the performance of the insurer’s participating fund, which in turn is a result of returns earned on the investments.

-When you take up a health insurance, you may have the idea that the insurance policy will likely cover the total or part of the medical fees you’d need to pay for your hospitalisation stays or treatments.
-Some policies provide an additional income benefit, which is essentially a cash amount paid on a daily/weekly basis to make up for the income lost while the policyholder is unable to work.
+When you take up health insurance, most policies cover the total or part of the medical fees you’d need to pay for your hospital stays or treatments.
+But some policies provide an additional income benefit, which is essentially a cash amount paid on a daily or weekly basis to make up for the income lost while the policyholder is unable to work.

 Understanding insurance jargon is never easy since most of the terms are seldom heard of in our daily lives.
 However, they can greatly affect the policies that we end up purchasing or the claiming process.
-Is it thus advisable to ultimately speak to a certified advisor so that a needs-based analysis can be duly done and that you get the most suitable policies according to your lifestyle and aspirations.
+Speak to a financial consultant so that a needs-based analysis can be done and that you get the most suitable policies according to your needs, lifestyle and aspirations.